CodingGarden/why-you-do-this/README.md

 View the live site here: [https://why-you-do-this.now.sh/](https://why-you-do-this.now.sh/)

+### Chrome Extension

+* Download and install the [why-extension.zip](why-extension.zip) file.

+>NOTE: You will need to install the extension manually for now.
+The extension has been submitted to the chrome store and will be available soon.

 ### Bookmarklet / Add to any web page:

 * Enter this in the URL bar of any web page, OR add as a bookmark to easily add to any web page with 1 click: